-Agility isn’t an option, or a thing just for teams, it is a business imperative.
+Agility isn’t an option, or a thing just for technical teams, it is a business imperative.

 —Dean Leffingwell, Creator of SAFe

-- How do we align business and technical goals?
+- How do we align technology development to strategic business goals?

-- How do we deliver new value on a predictable schedule so that the rest of the business can plan?
+- How do we deliver new value on a predictable schedule so the business can plan?

 - How do we improve the quality of our solutions and delight our customers?

-- How do we scale Agile practices from the team to the program and business unit, and across the enterprise, to deliver better results?
+- How do we scale Agile practices from teams to ARTs and across value streams and the enterprise to deliver better results?

 - How do we create an environment that fosters collaboration, innovation, and relentless improvement for our people?

-- How can we change our culture so that it tolerates failure and rewards risk-taking and continuous learning?
+- How can we change our culture so that it is safe to fail?
+How do we encourage people to take risks, think creatively, and embrace continuous learning?
 How can we help our teams improve without getting in the way?

-By adopting SAFe—and applying its well-described set of values, principles, and practices—the enterprise can address these questions and realize greater business and individual benefits.
+By adopting SAFe—and applying its well-described set of values, principles, and practices—the enterprise can address these questions and realize more significant business and individual benefits.

-Now in its fifth major revision, SAFe 4.6 is improving business outcomes for companies of all sizes across the world.
+SAFe 5 enables business agility and improving business outcomes for organizations of all sizes across the world.
 SAFe has produced dramatic improvements in time to market, employee engagement, higher quality, higher customer satisfaction, and overall improved economic outcomes.
 It also helps create cultures that are more productive, rewarding, and fun.